Prince-K-Ado/ist303_spr25_software_development/slides/week03_Lub_4-5_slides.md

 ---
 ### String methods
-String methods take a string object and perform actions on that string based on arguments passed to it in `( )`
+String methods take a string object and perform actions on that string based on arguments passed in using parentheses `( )`

 The replace method from before is an example:

-`mystring.replace('p', 'd')` where `mystring` is the name of your string object, `'p'` and `'d'` are function arguments - the characters you want to replace and what to replace it with, respectively.
+`mystring.replace('p', 'd')` where `mystring` is the name of your string object, `'p'` and `'d'` are function **arguments**.

+In this case the arguments represent the characters you want to replace and what to replace it with, respectively.

 ---
 String Method - Replace